 In 1974, Father Jack Hickey and a group of Vanderbilt University students came up with an idea: “What if,” they asked, “we could create a safe haven where we could share a home with formerly incarcerated men transitioning out of prison—a place that would build a deeper sense of community for both parties and would help returning citizens find supportive services, obtain jobs, and become full and successful participants in the larger society?”

-As Father Hickey saw it, college students and former offenders are at a similar stage in life— preparing to take their place as contributors to society.
+As Father Hickey saw it, college students and formerly incarcerated are at a similar stage in life—searching for their place in the world and identifying how they’ll contribute to society.
 He believed each could benefit and learn from the other.

-As a symbol of the kind of place they envisioned, the founders looked to the name that, according to Christian tradition, was associated with the “penitent thief” who was crucified alongside Jesus and who became reconciled to God.
+As a symbol of the kind of place they envisioned, the founders looked to the name Dismas, which, according to Christian tradition, was associated with the “penitent thief” who was crucified alongside Jesus and became reconciled to God.

 Father Hickey believed his role was to stand in compassion with men and women who struggle—not only with the pains and indignities of incarceration, but from all of life’s ordeals.
 He was gifted in his ability to inspire others to “stand with those who struggle,” and to build family-like communities that supported, and benefited from, every member.

 Founded as a reentry community for women and men, Dismas House of Nashville has inspired the creation of Dismas Houses in the Southwest, New England, and Northern Ireland.